DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/Levels Rework.md

 ### Why Do This?
 - This is high key how you're supposed to handle large and complex levels.
 - A large level can be broken up into smaller, more manageable sub-scenes.
 This makes performance in the editor itself better and allows for collaboration between level designers.
 This also allows for proper asynchronous level loading
 - Unity can have multiple scenes open at once in the editor.
+Watch this video to see what I am talking about:
 	- <https://youtu.be/6-0zD9Xyu5c?si=VFMHtA06wN21DsHn&t=583>
 - We can bake lights / occlusion culling for the entire level all at once, and the new lights / occlusion culling will show up in the individual sub-scenes!
 	- No more baking lights in someone's prefab level AND the apartment level!